 This course is designed to address contemporary training needs of law enforcement reserve coordinators by providing new techniques for managing reserve peace officer organizations.
 Emphasis on new training standards for designated and non-designated level 1 reserve officers, new trends and legislation concerning reserve officers.
 Lecture.
-Credit/no credit only.
+Pass/no pass only.

-CRIMINAL JUSTICE 092 - 4 Units SWAT, Special Weapons and Tactics, Basic
+SWAT, Special Weapons and Tactics, Basic

-(Formerly known as: Special Weapons and Tactics Academy)
+(Formerly known as: Special Weapons and Tactics Academy) Prerequisites: Criminal Justice G064 and permission of Criminal Justice Training

+Center

-Prerequisites: Criminal Justice 064 and permission of Criminal Justice Training Center Concepts, planning, tactical operations, approach/entry/search techniques; use of chemical agents, weapons, rappelling and task-related physical activities.
+Concepts, planning, tactical operations, approach/entry/search techniques; use of chemical agents, weapons, rappelling and task-related physical activities.
 Lecture.
-Credit/no credit only.
+Pass/ no pass only.
 A two-week course.

-SWAT, Tactical Leadership Command
+CRIMINAL JUSTICE G094 - 2 Units SWAT, Tactical Leadership Command

-(Formerly known as: CJ 092-1, Tactical Commander) Prerequisites: Criminal Justice 092
+(Formerly known as: CJ 092-1, Tactical Commander)

 This course is designed for supervisory and command level officers who have tactical responsibility.
 The course addresses the employment of SWAT teams, snipers, negotiators, containment, command posts, and other special operations, resources for barricaded suspects, hostage situations, counter-sniper and high risk service operations.
 Lecture.
-Credit/no credit only.
+Pass/no pass only.

-CRIMINAL JUSTICE 095 - 3 Units Leadership Development Program for Law Enforcement
+Leadership Development Program for Law Enforcement